Quayson97/power-system-stability-prediction/README.md

   - **Validation (10%)**
   - **Testing (20%)**
   Stratification is applied to maintain class balance.
-- Features are scaled using **StandardScaler** to normalize the input data, ensuring optimal model performance.
+- Features are scaled using **StandardScaler** to normalize the input data.